trainman419/rust_or_bust_game/assets/README.md

 # Assets and organization

-Assets are broken into backgrounds (static backgrounds for levels), characters and objects.
+Assets are broken into backgrounds (static backgrounds for levels), characters, and objects.

 Backgrounds are stored in the backgrounds folder, and will probably be single images.